dct2012/4wm/README.md

     * make sure it also works for messengers other than dzen2
     * get the title to work nicely
     * allow the user to control what is displayed and the order
+    * maybe add a struct and only have certain parts updated when need be.

   * Add a command to invert the current windows color.